John Paxton (ichthyologist)

 John Richard Paxton (16 January 1938 – 29 October 2023) was a United States-born Australian ichthyologist, who spent most of his career at the Australian Museum.
-He has a particular research interest in lanternfishes (family Myctophidae) and other deep-sea fishes.
-Paxton is a founding member of the Australian Society for Fish Biology and received the society's K. Radway Allen Award in 1997.
+He had a particular research interest in lanternfishes (family Myctophidae) and other deep-sea fishes.
+Paxton was a founding member of the Australian Society for Fish Biology and received the society's K. Radway Allen Award in 1997.

 Early life

 John Richard Paxton was born in 1938 and grew up in Los Angeles, California.
 He completed his undergraduate and postgraduate studies at the University of Southern California, beginning with a BA in Zoology (1960) and an MSc in Biology (1965).
 His master's research investigated the ecology and vertical distribution of lanternfishes (family Myctophidae) in a deep-sea basin off southern California.
 Paxton completed his PhD under supervisor Jay Savage, on the osteology and evolutionary history of lanternfishes, and graduated in 1968.

 Career

 Paxton spent most of his career at the Australian Museum in Sydney, Australia.
 He arrived in February 1968 as the museum's Curator of Fishes.
 Over the next 30 years, Paxton increased the size of the Australian Museum's fish collection from 80,000 specimens to more than 1 million.
 This created the third-largest marine fish collection in the world, and the largest in Australia.
 Paxton attributes the growth of the fish collection to a number of factors, including increases in personnel, new collecting techniques, increased exploratory fishing by fisheries vessels, and a more efficient collections registration system.
 In 1997, the Australian Museum fish collection included more than 450,000 registered juvenile or adult specimens and more than 500,000 larval specimens.

 In 1981, Paxton and colleague Doug Hoese founded the Indo-Pacific Fish Conference, which has since run every four years.
 Paxton retired in 1998, but remained active at the museum as a research fellow (1998–2006), senior research fellow (2006–07) and senior fellow (2007–present).